brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 data would be consistent with a wide range of possible observed effects in a new trial.

+To see this more clearly, consider the following calculations.

+By leveraging the Bayesian framework and converting the posterior predictive distributions for the absolute change in probability to the number needed to treat scale (1 over the absolute change in probability), we find that the cumulative probability that the expected number needed to treat in a new trial is less than 100 is nearly identical across stroke types, 1.7% for large, compared to 98% for small core, 98% with late window, and 98% with basilar occlusion, whereas the cumulative probability that the expected number needed to treat in a new trial is less than 10 diverges considerably by stroke type, with 42% for large stroke, compared to 86% for small core, 84% with late window, and 78% with basilar occlusion.

 We conclude that while thrombectomy is expected to have a substantial positive effect on the probability of functional independence in a new trial, this impact varies considerably by stroke type, and the absolute probability of functional independence with treatment is still low, especially for large core stroke.

-## Comparison to other work

-The approach to meta-analysis used here is different from the more traditional approach in three important respects.

-First, we ask a fundamentally different question.
-In traditional meta-analyses, what is estimated is the average treatment effect across existing trials.
-While this quantity is useful for describing what has happened in past trials, it is not directly applicable to what a new patient can expect to happen in the future.
-In comparison, in our framework we use past evidence to rigorously quantify what a hypothetical patient can expect with enrollment in a new trial.
-For real-world patients that resemble patients treated in past trials, treated in a hospital that resembles the hospitals in past trials, this estimate is highly relevant.
-For real-world patients that diverge significantly from past trial patients, or that are treated in a low-resource environment, the estimates are likely to be less accurate.
-We view this as a feature though, rather than a bug, since it leads directly into a discussion with patients about what makes their situation unique, and thus why we have more uncertainty about the outcome they can expect.

-Second, we emphasize the quantification of what a patient can actually expect without treatment.
-We find that this is a critically overlooked aspect of real-world risk communication.

-Third, we emphasize reporting treatment effect in absolute rather than relative terms.
-In figure 3, you can see that if we were to report the effect in relative terms, it could wrongly inflate expectations.

-Quantifying treatment effect in absolute terms also allows for a more nuanced understanding of how treatment effect varies for different stroke types, which you can see in figure 4.

 # Limitations

-Randomized trials as a guide to real-world outcomes.
-High uncertainty (but our model is a much more severe test).
+Focus on absolute effects instead of relative effects.
+Seemingly high uncertainty (but our model is a much more severe test).
 Simplified model.
 Lack of patient-level data.
 No systematic review.

 # Conclusions